 Stitch the opening in the top of the head closed.

 Now, glue on the teeth and eyebrows.
 Play around with the positioning of the eyebrows first, they will completely change the personality of your monster.

 Once your glue is dry, your monster is done!!

 The Cricut Maker makes sewing so much fun!
-And as you can see, it does a fantastic job of cutting lots of different materials, even thick faux fur and fuzzy knit!
+And as you can see, it does a fantastic job of cutting lots of different materials, even thick faux fur and fuzzy knit like this yeti plush!
 I’m excited to keep pushing the Maker to see how creative I can be!